-5. 2 Equity and Access to Com 5.2 Equity and Access to Community Centres/ Other Community Assets and Facilities A Facilities Management Statement Action Mgt Team Time Frame Performance Measures 5.2A Access Centres / facilities are available Hiring policies of Centres / facilities are MCS 0 No restrictive clauses in hiring conditions for use by all sections of the inclusive.
-Centres / facilities and amenities are wheel chair community.
-Removal of barriers to access by people with disabilities and strollers MCS 0 accessible.
-5.2B Equity Council will provide fair and Leases and licences are considered where MCS/ 0 Leases and licences are granted only where equitable opportunities to activities comply with the core objectives of MCC activities comply with the core objectives of the Loc community facilities for the Local Government Act (s.36E - 36N) and Government Act and with the Hornsby Shire LEP community groups. the zoning as set out in the Hornsby Shire 1994.
+5.2 Equity and Access to Com 5.2 Equity and Access to Community Centres/ Other Community Assets and Facilities Facilities Management Statement Action Mgt Team Time Frame Performance Measures 5.2A Access Centres / facilities are available Hiring policies of Centres / facilities are MCS 0 No restrictive clauses in hiring conditions for use by all sections of the inclusive.
+Centres / facilities and amenities are wheel community.
+Removal of barriers to access by people MCS 0 accessible. with disabilities and strollers 5.2B Equity Council will provide fair and Leases and licences are considered where MCS/ 0 Leases and licences are granted only wh equitable opportunities to activities comply with the core objectives of MCC activities comply with the core objectives of community facilities for the Local Government Act (s.36E - 36N) and Government Act and with the Hornsby Shire community groups. the zoning as set out in the Hornsby Shire 1994.
 LEP 1994.
-MCS/ Leases and licences are granted in accordance Leasing and licensing of community MCC with Council Policies CSISAS 12, CSISAS 13 and
+MCS/ Leases and licences are granted in accordance wheel chair only where tives of the Local • Leases and licences are granted in accordance with Council Policies CSISAS 12, CSISAS 13 and CSISAS 14.
+Expressions of Interest are called for by Council by Shire LEP where appropriate MCS/ MCC Policies CSISAS 12 - Delegation of Authority facilities will be in accordance with Council's Council will call for Expressions of Interest to Grant Lease / Licence Agreements, CSISAS 13 - Use of Council Buildings by Kindergartens and CSISAS 14 - Leasing and licensing of community Lease/Licence of Council Land).